When Is the Right Time to Buy Delta Stock?

 The three major legacy airlines, American, Delta, and United, all face big trouble from the coronavirus.
 With the lion’s share of their routes inactive, cash is quickly flying out of the window.

-Compared to the other two, is Delta stock a stronger rebound opportunity?
-At first glance, it’s hard to say yes.
-As InvestorPlace’s Mark Hake wrote Jun 15, the company continues to experience massive cash burn.
-The daily losses are coming down, from $50 million per day to $40 million per day.
-But, cash burn could continue through the end of 2020.
+Previously, Stifel’s Joseph DeNardi cited Delta as being financially stronger relative to rivals like American.

+But now, it’s tougher to make such an upbeat case.
+As InvestorPlace’s Will Ashworth wrote Jun 24, bankruptcy is still a possibility for the carrier.
+Even upcoming cash burn reductions may not be enough to keep them out of Chapter 11.

-Yet, they may have enough capital to wait things out.
+Or is it?
+Despite the high risks, they may have enough capital to wait things out.
 According to Raymond James’ Savanthi Syth, the company has about 11 months of liquidity.
-And, with air travel slowly picking up, they can probably stretch that out a bit.

-Previously, Stifel’s Joseph DeNardi cited Delta as being financially stronger relative to rivals like American.
-That may not mean much as underlying demand remains depressed.
-But it could indicate this stock is the best legacy carrier to bet on for an industry rebound.
+And, given consumers on average have said they’ll wait another 7.5 months before hopping on a plane, that may be enough to ride out near-term depressed air travel levels.

 However, a swift recovery remains a long shot.
 It may be up to five years before airlines recover from the coronavirus.
 Also, airline stocks could pull back again on the heels of additional bad news.
 Air travel may be slowly returning.
 But, with flights no more than 60% full, profitability will remain a challenge.